bablokb/pi-adc-phat/README.md

   - MCP3002 two-channel ADC (10 bit) connected to the SPI-bus
   - DIL-8 socket for the MCP3002
   - one green LED
-  - one button
+  - one button (start/stop of measurement)
   - I2C mini-OLED display based on the SSD1306-chip
   - two 10k ohm resistors (for the voltage-dividers)
   - two 15k ohm resistors (for the voltage-dividers)
-  - one 180 ohm resistor
+  - one 100 ohm resistor

 Schematic